GeveoAu/blog/_posts/2022-12-02-Richardson Maturity Model.md

 ---
 ___
 The model is introduced by Leonard Richardson, When the software industry transferring from POX (Plain Old XML) to Rest.
-To achieve the Glory of Rest, it should climb up the levels.
-The RMM is explained in 4 levels of Maturity.
+To achieve the glory of REST, it should climb up the levels.
+The RMM is explained in 4 levels of maturity.

 <img src="/img/sl_1_2022_12_02.png" height="398 px" width="673 px"  />